coathier/mineflayer-android/README.md

 >>Unknown Computer
 >>Minecraft Server

 How I would have to make it for now is that we setup a simple client that can connect with a server that directly reads messages from the client and interprets them as commands.
 Later we could add a command to connect the server through a proxy.

+In reality people could just ssh into a server and run a tmux session or something but if you set up a server for someone else, I think that it's easier for them (non technical people) to just download a TCP client on their phone, enter a IP address, a port and be done.